1. Docs

 AWS Credentials

 The proxy supports calls from any AWS user, but each user that is allowed must have credentials stored in the S3 proxy configuration file.
 These credentials include the user’s access key and secret key.
 If no credentials are stored, the proxy will not start up.
-When a request is received by the proxy, the access key in the Authorization header is looked up in the configuration’s credentials map.
+When a request is received by the proxy, the access key is looked up in the configuration’s credentials map.
 If the access key cannot be found, the request is rejected.
 Otherwise, the proxy uses the stored secret key to sign and send the new request.

 Request Signing